Epilepsy and Concussion

 Jim Meaney (TCD) Imaging

-Epilepsy research in Academic Neurology encompasses a wide range of disciplines from Whole Exome Sequencing, through high field MR imaging after acute seizures, to health service research and innovation; Integrated seizure pathway development; Electronic Patient Records (EPR); Patient centeredness and stigma in epilepsy; epilepsy related death and Chronic Disease Management (CDM).
+Epilepsy and brain injury research in Academic Neurology encompasses a wide range of Research areas from Whole Exome Sequencing in Epilepsy, micro RNA and Blood Brain Barrier biomarkers of seizures, through high field MR imaging to health service research and innovation; Integrated seizure pathway development; Electronic Patient Records (EPR); Patient centeredness and stigma in epilepsy; epilepsy related death and Chronic Disease Management (CDM).

 As part of government funded research programme known as ‘The Lighthouse Project’ through the Chief Information Officer in the HSE, the Epilepsy EPR, has been funded to marry State of the Art exome sequencing in people with severe epilepsy and learning disability with a collaborative process after a genetic diagnosis is given and the sharing of information electronically between families, the medical team and international bioinformatics resources to aid in management.